1942 Mercury Dime

 Description

 The 1942 Mercury Dime is a dime produced at the Philadelphia Mint as part of the Mercury Dimes 1916-1945 series.
-Total mintage reached 205.4 million.
-The obverse features young Liberty wearing a winged Phrygian cap, symbolizing freedom of thought — often called the "Mercury" dime despite not depicting the Roman god, while the reverse displays a Roman fasces — a bundle of rods with an axe — entwined with an olive branch, symbolizing strength through unity tempered by peace.
-Designed by Adolph Alexander Weinman.
+The U.S. Mint produced 205.4 million examples, making this the highest mintage among 4 variants, accounting for 55% of the year's production.
+The obverse features young Liberty wearing a winged Phrygian cap, symbolizing freedom of thought — often called the "Mercury" dime despite not depicting the Roman god and the reverse displays a Roman fasces — a bundle of rods with an axe — entwined with an olive branch, symbolizing strength through unity tempered by peace.
+The 1942/1 and 1942/1-D overdates are famous varieties created when 1941-dated dies were re-engraved for 1942 production.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $380 to $19K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 2.5 grams, 17.9 mm in diameter, with a reeded edge.
 Cataloged as PCGS #5034.
-Adolph Weinman's Winged Liberty Head Dime, universally known as the "Mercury" Dime despite depicting Liberty rather than the Roman god Mercury, debuted in 1916 alongside his Walking Liberty Half Dollar.
-The 1916-D (mintage 264,000) is the key date and one of the most coveted 20th-century U.S. coins.
-Full Bands (FB) designation specimens command significant premiums.
-The 1942/1 and 1942/1-D overdates are famous varieties.

 External References